What is the most important information I should know about HUMIRA?

 - Psoriatic arthritis (PsA) in adults.
 HUMIRA can be used alone or with certain other medicines.
 HUMIRA may prevent further damage to your bones and joints and may help your ability to perform daily activities.

 - Ankylosing spondylitis (AS) in adults.

-- In adults, to help get moderate to severe ulcerative colitis (UC) under control (induce remission) and keep it under control (sustain remission) when certain other medicines have not worked well enough.
+- To treat moderate to severe ulcerative colitis (UC) in adults and children 5 years of age and older.
 It is not known if HUMIRA is effective in people who stopped responding to or could not tolerate anti-TNF medicines.

 - To treat moderate to severe chronic plaque psoriasis (Ps) in adults who are ready for systemic therapy or phototherapy, and are under the care of a doctor who will decide if other systemic therapies are less appropriate.